rmarquis/rmarquis.github.io/index.md

 A few projects I worked on:

 - Predictive models and anomaly detection
   - Implementation of various models using classification algorithms, such as KNN, Decision Trees, Logistic Regression and SVM.
-Elaboration of clustering algorithms and content-based and collaborative filtering recommender system.
+  - Elaboration of clustering algorithms for content-based and collaborative filtering recommender system.
   - Development of an Anomaly detection system using simple multivariate Gaussian.

 - Music generation